datalad/datalad-installer/README.rst

 If no method is specified, or if the method is set to "``auto``", then the most recent component on the command line that provides a compatible installation method will be used.
-If there is no such component, the first supported component from the following list will be used:
+If there is no such component, the first supported installation method from the following list will be used:

 - ``conda``
 - ``apt``